 Turkey made a deal with South Korea to move forward with its program to build new tanks.
 But the plan may change, and Turkey reportedly fears the U.S. would pressure South Korea to avoid transferring military technology.

-On October 22 Mevlüt Çavuşoğlu, the Turkish minister of Foreign Affairs met Kang Eun-ho, the Minister responsible for the Defense Procurement Program, during a visit in South Korea on October 22.
+On October 22 Mevlüt Çavuşoğlu, the Turkish minister of Foreign Affairs, met Kang Eun-ho, the Minister responsible for the Defense Procurement Program, during a visit to South Korea on October 22.

 The two country representatives signed a declaration of intent for South Korea to sell and supply engines for the Turkish ALTAY tanks.